Dew-123/Academic-Progression-Predictor/README.md

 # Academic-Progression-Predictor
-This is my python project to predict progression outcomes at the end of each academic year.
+This is a python program to predict progression outcomes at the end of each academic year

+Progression outcomes as defined by the University regulations(see the table).